 1. You Earn Too Much Income

-2. Your Disability Won't Last Long Enough
+2. Your Disability Won't Last Long Enough or Isn't Severe Enough

 To qualify for SSDI or SSI benefits, the Social Security Administration (SSA) must believe that your impairment is severe enough to last at least 12 months or result in your death.
 The only exception to this duration requirement is for blind SSI applicants.

 Many claims -- like those based on bone fractures resulting from acute trauma, such as automobile or motorcycle accidents -- are denied because they are not likely to cause disability for 12 months.
 Almost all bone fractures heal in less than a year.
-However, if you have severe bone fractures that aren't healed after six months, the SSA is likely to think your impairment will last a year.
+However, if you have severe bone fractures that aren't healed after six months, the SSA is then likely to think your impairment will last a year.
 Each case is evaluated on an individual basis.

 3. The SSA Cannot Find You

-The SSA and the Disability Determination Service (DDS) -- the agency that determines your medical eligibility for benefits -- must be able to communicate with you regarding your application.
+The SSA and Disability Determination Services (DDS) -- the agency that determines your medical eligibility for benefits -- must be able to communicate with you regarding your application.
 If these agencies cannot reach you to schedule examinations or communicate with you about critical matters, your benefits may be denied.
 If you name a representative (such as an attorney) to handle your paperwork, you may not need to get in touch with the SSA, but be sure to stay in touch with your representative or attorney.
 If you move while your application is being considered, make sure the SSA knows how to contact you.
 Claimants (those who are applying for Social Security disability) get denied every day because the SSA cannot find them.

 4. You Refuse to Cooperate